Current Research: Daydreaming and Dreaming as Mental Simulations

 Conceptual work

-Some questions that I asked in my thesis are the following: How should we better describe the experience of witnessing-sleep?
+Some questions I asked in my thesis are: How should we better describe the experience of witnessing-sleep?
 Are those a type of dream experience or a sui generis type of experience?
 And how should they be situated within other sleep phenomena?

-I am also developing a new theoretical model aiming at situating experiences like witnessing-sleep within other spontaneous experiences across sleep and waking.
+I have also developed a new theoretical model aiming at situating experiences like witnessing-sleep within other experiences of minimal awareness across sleep and waking.

 Empirical work